Beyond the Bayou Blog

 • Heat olive oil and butter in a skillet; cook meatballs until browned and cooked through.
 Remove and set aside.

-• In the same pan, melt butter for the sauce.
+• In another pan, melt butter for the sauce.
 Whisk in flour and cook for 1 minute.

 • Gradually add beef broth while whisking to avoid lumps.